sidoh/ledenet_api/README.md

     -w, --warm-white [VALUE]         Set warm white to VALUE --on                         Turn on the controller
         --off                        Turn off the controller
-    -l, --list                       Prints a list of available devices and exists -s, --status                     Prints status as JSON
+    -l, --list                       Prints a list of available devices and exits -s, --status                     Prints status as JSON
     -h, --help                       Prints this help message
+        --function-id [VALUE]        Set function id to VALUE -f, --function [VALUE]           Set function to VALUE.
 ```

 When using it, you can specify the IP address, hardware (mac) address, or let `ledenet_api` choose an arbitrary device on the local network (this would work well if you only have one).